Jota Quest: Biography

 In late July, the third single "Seis e Trinta" was released on the radio and the music video came out in September.
 At the end of November 2009 the ballad "Único Olhar" was released, the seventh track of La Plata.
 In 2010 "Tudo Me Faz Lembar Você" was also released as the soundtrack of the film "Muita Calma Nessa Hora".

 In the second half of 2010, the Jota Quest launched to the Hispanic market their first Spanish album, entitled "Dias Mejores".
 The album was released first in Argentina.
 In early March 2011, the Jota Quest announced a tour commemorating their 15-year career.
 The "J15 - 15 Anos na Moral" is a kind of five-hour-long party, where the band will present a three-hour show with three new tracks.
 The project will be released on CD/DVD.
-The Quinze collection was released in May and has two CDs and 30 tracks, among three hits and new songs.
+The Quinze compilation was released in May and has two CDs and 30 tracks, among three hits and new songs.
 In early 2012, Quinze was awarded a Latin Grammy for Best Brazilian Contemporary Pop Album, the first Grammy award in the group's career.